-- 1, Article 18 is hereby amended as follows: - (a) in paragraph 1, the first subparagraph shall be replaced by the following: 'By way of derogation from the provisions of the present Directive, the Member States specified in Annex II are authorised to continue to apply the reductions in the levels of taxation or the exemptions set out in that Annex .'; - (b) in paragraph 2, 'in paragraphs 3 to 12' shall be replaced by 'in paragraphs 3 to 13'; - 2. the following Article shall be inserted:
+- 1. Article 18 is hereby amended as follows: - (a) in paragraph 1, the first subparagraph is replaced by the following:

+'By way of derogation from the provisions of the present Directive, the Member States specified in Annex II are authorised to continue to apply the reductions in the levels of taxation or the exemptions set out in that Annex.';

+- (b) in paragraph 2, 'in paragraphs 3 to 12 is replaced by 'in paragraphs 3 to 13'. - 2.
+The following Article is inserted: